-After a very fun packed day in Edinburgh I decided it was time to head to the hotel, and rest my sore feet for the night.
-I was looking forward to a quiet night after a very busy day, and the Hampton by Hilton was the perfect place to recharge my batteries before day 2 commenced.
+After a very fun packed day in Edinburgh I decided it was time to head to the hotel, and rest my tired feet for the night.
+I was looking forward to a quiet night after a very busy day, and the Hampton by Hilton was the perfect place to recharge my batteries before day 2 in Edinburgh commenced.
 The check in was super quick and I was in my room within minutes.

 Breakfast was included in my Expedia booking at the Hampton by Hilton and it turned out to be the perfect start to my day.
 I sat in a booth and fuelled up on fresh coffee and orange juice along side my buffet English breakfast.
-I was impressed that there were waffle machines to use, but sadly I couldn’t fit another morsel in.
+I was impressed that there were waffle machines to use, but sadly I couldn’t fit in another morsel.
 Next time I’ll remember to try them first or save room!

 Day 2 Edinburgh Itinerary

-I found the Edinburgh Festival Centre along my route and stopped to enjoy it from every angle I could.
+I found the Edinburgh Festival Centre along my route and stopped to view it from every angle I could.
 It certainly makes an impression on Edinburgh’s skyline as it towers above the Old Town.
 They were just opening when I arrived, so I was able to take a quick peak inside as well.
 If the cafe had of been open, I think I would have had to stop for coffee whether I had of needed one or not.

 St Giles Cathedral

-I am far from a religious person, but I do enjoy visiting churches and cathedrals.
+I am far from a religious person, but I do like visiting churches and cathedrals.
 When I spotted St Giles Cathedral I couldn’t wait to see inside.
 Its free to enter, but if you want to take photos you need to pay £2.
 I’m pretty sure you will want to take photos as the inside of this cathedral is just beautiful with a stunning ceiling and ornate stained glass windows.
 There is also a cafe with toilets downstairs which I used for a quick pitstop.

 Royal Mile Market & Tron Kirk

 I spotted what looked like another church a little way down the Royal Mile and decided to investigate further.
 When I got closer, I realised that there was a market inside.
 I love a market, and popped in for a browse and found some beautiful locally made crafts, clothes and gifts.
-If you enjoy locally handmade items, this is certainly a good place to visit in Edinburgh.
+If you enjoy locally handmade items, this is certainly a good place to visit in Edinburgh for shopping.

 Royal Walking Tour